techandsoftware/teletext/README.md

 * Attributes.NORMAL_SIZE - set text/mosaic to normal height
 * Attributes.DOUBLE_HEIGHT - set text/mosaic to double height.
 The row below will be hidden.
 Background colours on this row will be extended to the row below.
 Single height characters on the top row stay single height but their background colour is still extended to the lower row
 * Attributes.CONCEAL - text/mosaic characters show as spaces until reveal is pressed.
 For use with `toggleReveal()` / `ttx.reveal`.
 The concealed atttribute is active until the next colour attribute (or the end of the row)
 * Attributes.HOLD_MOSAICS - stores the last mosaic character seen on a row (going left to right) so that on the next spacing attribute the held mosaic is used instead of a space.
-A practical use is in a row of graphics, so that the colour could be changed without a space, with the space being filled in with the mosaic before the colour change
+A practical use is in a row of graphics, so that the colour could be changed without a space, with the space being filled in with the mosaic before the colour change.
+The held mosaic is reset to a space with a change of size or text/graphics mode
-* Attributes.RELEASE_MOSAICS - releases the held mosaic, and spacing attributes will show a space
+* Attributes.RELEASE_MOSAICS - cancels held mosaic mode, so that attributes will show a space and not the held mosaic.
+The held mosaic isn't reset to a space
 * Attributes.START_BOX - starts boxed characters (used for subtitles, newsflash).
 Two adjacent start box characters need to be used, with the box starting between the two.
 For use with `toggleBoxMode()`
 * Attributes.END_BOX - ends boxed characters